 - Surprise her.
 She’ll be surprised.
 Blow gently on your baby’s face, arms, or tummy every now and then to please her.
 Make a pattern with your breaths and observe how she reacts and anticipates them.

 - Have a game of peekaboo.
 Your hide-and-seek games are more than just amusing.
 Your child learns that objects can vanish and reappear.

 - Feel your way.
 Walk around the house with your baby in your arms, and touch his hand to the cool window, some soft laundry, a smooth plant leaf, and other safe objects, labeling items as you go.

 - Let your child play with her food.
 When she’s ready, serve foods that vary in texture—including cooked peas, cereal, pasta, or chunks of cantaloupe.
 She’ll get to practice her pincer grasp and explore her senses.

 Teach Language and Counting

 - Keep track of everything.
 Count the number of blocks your child can stack.
-Alternatively, the amount of steps in your home.
+Alternatively, the number of steps in your home.
 Or his toes and fingers.
 Make it a habit to count out loud, and he’ll soon join in.

 - Take time to read books.
 Over and over!
-Scientists discovered that when a narrative is read two or three times in a row, newborns as young as eight months can learn to remember the sequence of words in the storey — this is believed to help them learn language and it develop baby’s brain power.
+Scientists discovered that when a narrative is read two or three times in a row, newborns as young as eight months can learn to remember the sequence of words in the story—this is believed to help babies learn a language and develop brain power.
+So go ahead and read your baby’s favorite bedtime stories for children.

 - Make up tall tales.
-To make it more fun, substitute her name for the main character in her favourite storey.
+To make it more fun, substitute her name for the main character in her favorite story.

 - Have fun in the rain.
 Splash around in puddles.
 Sit together in the moist grass.
 It’s a fascinating, albeit messy, way to learn about wet and dry materials.